Lemon and garlic extract proven to eliminate breast cancer cells.

 Meanwhile, the control group of mice not given either extract had an increase in tumor size of 566%.

 Tumors shrunk by an average of 91% and completely disappeared in 80% of the mice treated with BOTH lemon and garlic extracts!

-So, while lemon and garlic extracts are already potent anticancer agents on their own, there appears to be powerful synergistic anticancer effects when the two are combined.
+So, while lemon and garlic extracts are already potent anticancer agents on their own, there appears to be a powerful synergistic anticancer effect when the two are combined.
 The combination also showed no signs of kidney or liver toxicity.